Nobody Cares (The Trilogy)

 I’m not going to pretend like this is simple.
 In fact this is so blatantly done poorly by most people around you that enough well-focused effort easily puts you in an entirely different league.

 But here’s a common mistake people who even make money to understand this stuff miss (that’s right: marketers, salespeople, & UX researchers): empathy is divergent!
-People will talk your ear off about “empathy is everything” …except that you don’t really “get good at empathy” because your ability to do this with one person doesn’t necesarilly have much bearing on your ability to do it with the next.
+People will talk your ear off about “empathy is everything” …except that you don’t really “get good at empathy” because your ability to do this with one person doesn’t necesarilly correlate with your ability to do it with another.

 If you could “get good at empathy”, then businesses would never struggle getting another customer or building better products.
 [Good] businesses are absolute “how can we be more empathic?” machines & most still suck at it.
 Salespeople wouldn’t need to pick up the phone & face as much rejection as they do.